scrabbletank/farhome-rules/monstroustreasure.md

 ##### Quake
 - **AP Cost:** 7
-- **Weapon:** Bludgeoning
+- **Weapon:** bludgeoning
 - **Range:** Melee

 Smash your hammer into the ground, causing the earth in your zone of control to break.
 Make a weapon attack roll, adding 1 proficient die to the roll.
-On hit each target takes 1 wound in Bludgeoning damage, and on crit are staggered until the start of your next turn.
+On hit each target takes 1 wound in bludgeoning damage, and on crit are staggered until the start of your next turn.

 #### Reflex Harness +1/+2/+3
 *Wondrous Item*